cliff-ah-leong/proworkflow-test/ReadMe.md

 -	An option to add ‘notes’ should be given when the user clicks ‘stop timer’ button
 -	If no notes are added, the app should supply the project name and task name as notes to the mutation.

-## Time Entries List:
+## Time Entries Display:
--	Below the Start/Stop timer button, a list of previous time records that have been tracked against the task should be displayed, this data can be found from the GET_TASK query.
+-	Below the Start/Stop timer button, a display of previous time records that have been tracked against the task should be shown, this data can be found from the GET_TASK query.
--	This list should be updated once a new time record has been stopped.
+-	This should be updated once a new time record has been stopped with newest time entries at the top.

-### Timer List Details to Display
+### Timer Entry Details to Display
 -   Notes
 -	Start date
 -	Start time